vkbo/novelWriter/README.md

 <img align="left" style="margin: 0 16px 4px 0;" src="assets/icons/96x96/novelwriter.png">
 novelWriter is a markdown-like text editor designed for writing novels and larger projects of many smaller plain text documents.

-novelWriter uses its own flavour of markdown that supports a meta data syntax for comments, synopsis and cross-referencing between files.
+It uses its own flavour of markdown that supports a meta data syntax for comments, synopsis and cross-referencing between files.

-novelWriter is licensed under GPLv3, see the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](LICENSE.md) file.
-The bundled Typicon-based icon themes are licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

-Below is a short overview of the features of novelWriter.
+The idea is to have a simple text editor which allows for easy organisation of text files and notes, built on a plain text file project repository for robustness.
+The plain text storage is suitable for version control software, and also well suited for file synchronisation tools.
+The core project structure is stored in a project XML file.
+Other meta data is primarily saved in JSON files.

 The full documentation is available at [novelwriter.readthedocs.io](https://novelwriter.readthedocs.io/).

 ### Note

-The application is under initial development, and not all planned features are included.
+The application is still under initial development, but all core features have now been added.
-The core functionality is, however, in place and has been used for a while by the author and collaborators.
+The core functionality has been in place for a while, and novelWriter is being used for writing projects by the author and collaborators.

-New features are being added regularly, until the core toolset is complete.
+No new major features will be added at this time, until the application is stable.
-When all planned initial features are in place, a release 1.0 will be made.
-Until then, novelWriter is in a pre-release alpha state, and should be considered experimental.
+Until then, novelWriter is in a beta state.
-If you do use it for real projects, please run backups frequently to avoid data losses.
+Please report any issues you may encounter in the repository issue tracker.

+You should be able to use novelWriter for real projects, but as with all software, please make regular backups.
 There is a built in backup feature that can pack the entire project into a zip file on close.
 Please check the documentation for further details.

+## License

+This is Open Source software, and novelWriter is licensed under GPLv3.
+See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](LICENSE.md) file.

+Bundled assets have the following licenses:

+* The Typicon-based icon themes by Stephen Hutchings are licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+The icons have been altered in size and colour for use with novelWriter, and some additional icons added.
+The original icon set is available at [stephenhutchings/typicons.font](https://github.com/stephenhutchings/typicons.font).
+* The Cantarell font by Dave Crossland is licensed under [OPEN FONT LICENSE Version 1.1](http://scripts.sil.org/OFL).
+It is available at [Google Fonts](https://fonts.google.com/specimen/Cantarell).
+* The Tomorrow syntax themes use colour schemes taken from Chris Kempson's collection of code editor themes, licensed with the [MIT License](https://github.com/chriskempson/tomorrow-theme/blob/master/LICENSE.md), and the main repo is available at [chriskempson/tomorrow-theme](https://github.com/chriskempson/tomorrow-theme).
+* Likewise, the Owl syntax themes use colours from Sarah Drasner's code editor themes, licensed with the [MIT License](https://github.com/sdras/night-owl-vscode-theme/blob/master/LICENSE), and the main repo is available at [sdras/night-owl-vscode-theme](https://github.com/sdras/night-owl-vscode-theme).

 ## Markdown Flavour